 It would be that on the morning we decided to go, some bizarre and unexpected fog descended.
 It was so bad, that driving into the car park was rather hazardous, but the Hyundai more than managed it.
 Around a 15 minute walk, with some rather hairy steep cliff edges and no barriers (thankfully the baby was in a sling), we made it to the viewpoint and waited for the swirling mist to subside.
 It was still majestic…

-A comfortable journey
+A comfortable journey exploring Dorset and the Jurassic Coast

-The Hyundai Tucson became an extended part of our family during our Dorset and Jurassic Coast adventure.
+The Hyundai Tucson became an extended part of our family during our Jurassic Coast Dorset adventure.
 Even though it’s classed as a compact SUV, there’s nothing small about it – there was tons of room for us and for our luggage.
 We really put it through its paces – it took the stress out of each and every one of our journeys.
 From the heated steering wheel, front and rear seats, which were a revelation in the cold wet weather to the blind spot warning signals and cruise control; I was only too happy to get behind the wheel and do some distance driving, and didn’t even flinch when faced with tight parking spots thanks to the superb rearview camera and sensors.
 We also all adored the panoramic sunroof, that pulled all the way back to let in so much daylight.

 When we had to hand back the key, all of us were a little heartbroken.
 Not that there’s anything wrong with our trusty car, which we’ve had for years, it’s just once you experienced first-class, it’s hard to go back to economy.